GrumpyZhou/visloc-relapose/README.md

 		--save_dir=data/datasets_480/CambridgeLandmarks \
 		--resize 480  --copy_txt True
 	````
-7. Test your setup by visualizing the data using [notebooks/data_loading.ipynb](notebooks/data_loading.ipynb) .
+7. Test your setup by visualizing the data using [notebooks/data_loading.ipynb](notebooks/data_loading.ipynb).
-8. (Optional) One can also resize the dataset images so that the shorter side is 256 pixels, this makes training faster.

 #### 7Scenes Datasets
 We follow the camera pose label convention of Cambridge Landmarks dataset.
 Similarly, you can download  [our pairs](https://vision.in.tum.de/webshare/u/zhouq/visloc-datasets/)  for 7Scenes.
 For **other datasets**, contact me for information about preprocessing and pair generation.